Shlok-Ippala/Weather-App/Documentation/UserStoryAssignments.md

 ---

-### 5. Shlok (Frontend/GUI - Main Dashboard)
+### 5. Shlok (Frontend/GUI - Weather Chart)

-*   **User Story:** As a user, I want to see a visually clear and integrated main dashboard that displays my upcoming calendar events in a list or calendar view, with the relevant weather forecast shown alongside each event.
+*   **User Story:** As a user, I want to see a visual weather chart displaying temperature trends and precipitation probability for the 7-day forecast, so I can quickly understand the weather patterns at a glance without reading individual numbers.
-*   **Story Description:** This story focuses on creating the primary user interface of the application.
-The goal is to build a clean, intuitive dashboard that effectively presents the combined calendar and weather information provided by William's backend service.
-This is a user-facing task centered on data presentation and user experience.
+*   **Story Description:** This story focuses on creating a Google-style weather chart component using JFreeChart.
+The chart displays high and low temperatures as colored line graphs with data points, and precipitation probability as semi-transparent bar overlays on a secondary axis.
+The component integrates into the existing Weather tab and updates dynamically when a user searches for a new location.
 *   **Acceptance Criteria:**
-    *   [ ] On page load, the dashboard makes an API call to the backend service (`/api/dashboard`).
-    *   [ ] A loading indicator is displayed while the data is being fetched.
+    *   [ ] A `WeatherChartPanel` component is created using JFreeChart library.
-    *   [ ] If the API call fails, a user-friendly error message is displayed.
+    *   [ ] The chart displays high temperatures as a coral red line with circular data points.
+    *   [ ] The chart displays low temperatures as a teal line with circular data points.
+    *   [ ] Precipitation probability is shown as blue semi-transparent bars on a secondary Y-axis (0-100%).
+    *   [ ] The X-axis displays day labels in "EEE M/d" format (e.g., "Mon 12/1") angled at 45° for readability.
-    *   [ ] When data is successfully received, it is rendered as a list of events, ordered chronologically.
+    *   [ ] The chart updates automatically when weather data is fetched for a new location.
+    *   [ ] The chart handles edge cases gracefully (null data, empty list, single day, extreme temperatures).
-    *   [ ] Each item in the list clearly displays the event's title, date, time, and the associated weather forecast (e.g., "8°C / 15°C, Partly Cloudy").
+    *   [ ] The chart appears between the current weather display and the 7-day forecast list in the Weather tab.
-    *   [ ] The dashboard includes a search bar component to be used for Xinyue's feature.
 *   **Definition of Done:**
-    *   [ ] All component code is reviewed, approved, and merged into the `main` branch.
+    *   [ ] All code is reviewed, approved, and merged into the `main` branch.
+    *   [ ] JFreeChart dependency (v1.5.4) is added to `pom.xml`.
+    *   [ ] Unit tests are written for `WeatherChartPanel` covering initialization, valid data rendering, and edge cases.
-    *   [ ] The dashboard UI is responsive and usable on both standard desktop and mobile viewport sizes.
+    *   [ ] The `WeatherContract.View` interface is updated to include the `updateChart()` method.
-    *   [ ] The implementation is manually tested and verified to meet all acceptance criteria across major browsers (Chrome, Firefox).
+    *   [ ] The chart is visually inspected to ensure proper rendering, label visibility, and color accuracy.

 ---